 Contact.
 Cindy Blume at firstname.lastname@example.org or 575.646.4876, if you have questions, registration inquiries, or require additional information.

-Three separate, concurrent courses: Practical regulatory training for the electric or natural gas local distribution (LDC) industries and FERC ratemaking for the interstate pipeline industry.
+Practical regulatory training for the electric or natural gas local distribution (LDC) industries.
+Both courses are endorsed by NARUC.

 Registration and Payment Options: